tri-inbold/Inbold-Face-Recognize/README.md

 https://tri-inbold.github.io/Inbold-Face-Recognize/

 # Features
-- Real-time face recognition via camera (Mobile).
+- Real-time face recognition via camera.
-- Snapshot mode for improved accuracy (Mobile).
+- Snapshot mode for improved accuracy.
-- Search for user information by name (Desktop).
+- Search for user information by name.
-- Automatically displays data from an Excel file based on the day of the week.
+- Displays menu on the day of the week.

+# How to use
+- Auto recognition
+- Click on camera toggle detech mode
+- Hold to capture image (high effect)
+- Tab menu to look all

 # Tech Stack
 - HTML, CSS, JavaScript